 I’ve been feeling self-conscious about the lack of gender balance in The Peasant and the King.
-In sharp contrast to Fly Above the Storm, which has several female characters playing prominent and heroic roles, and where the male narrators receive lessons of a feminine relational spirituality of interbeing along with the heady crown chakra metaphysics, Pez King has no obvious female presence at all.
+In sharp contrast to Birding in the Face of Terror, which has several female characters playing prominent and heroic roles, and where the male narrators receive lessons of a feminine relational spirituality of interbeing along with the heady crown chakra metaphysics, Pez King has no obvious female presence at all.

 Like The Bhagavad-Gita (on which it is partly modeled), Pez King consists mostly of a conversation between two archetypes, one of whom is, well, the King —pretty much your straight-forward celestial sky-daddy, or so we are led to think.
 Then there’s the peasant, who, while not so blatantly gender-specific, does present symptoms of what seems to be a particularly yang/male spiritual problem: a sense of isolation caused by an excess of concrete, and particularly word-based self-identity.
 And isn’t that much of the gender problem in a nutshell, that the default setting for a non-specific archetype always seems to be male?

 That being the case in our culture, there is a significant skewing of “universal” archetypes toward the male, because choosing a female one seems to suggest it represents a “women’s issue.”
 I’m afraid that I’ve given into that thus far with this book rather than challenge it.